-When contemplating these early release programs for inmates, keep two placement periods concepts in mind:
+When contemplating these federal inmate early release programs, keep two placement periods concepts in mind:

 - These periods run together, not in addition to one another.
 If an inmate receives 12 months of halfway house, the potential six months of home confinement is within this period, not in addition to it.

 - Halfway house and home confinement placement periods are based on numerous factors.
 Few inmates receive the full 12 months of halfway house placement.